joelouthan/Theologicus/src/confession-1689/1689-01-6-the-whole-counsel-of-god.md

 For:

->John 1:1–5 (CSB)  In the beginning was the Word, and the Word was with God, and the Word was God.
-2 He was with God in the beginning.
-3 All things were created through him, and apart from him not one thing was created that has been created.
-4 In him was life, and that life was the light of men.
-5 That light shines in the darkness, and yet the darkness did not overcome it.
+>John 1:1–5 (CSB)  In the beginning was the Word, and the Word was with God, and the Word was God.He was with God in the beginning.All things were created through him, and apart from him not one thing was created that has been created.In him was life, and that life was the light of men.That light shines in the darkness, and yet the darkness did not overcome it.

 Christ came into the world to save sinners.
 He is the light that illuminates his gospel and his word and his life and his death and his resurrection.
 All of it.

 Consider this:

->Luke 11:5–13 (CSB)  He also said to them, “Suppose one of you has a friend and goes to him at midnight and says to him, ‘Friend, lend me three loaves of bread, 6 because a friend of mine on a journey has come to me, and I don’t have anything to offer him.’
-7 Then he will answer from inside and say, ‘Don’t bother me!
+>Luke 11:5–13 (CSB)  He also said to them, “Suppose one of you has a friend and goes to him at midnight and says to him, ‘Friend, lend me three loaves of bread,because a friend of mine on a journey has come to me, and I don’t have anything to offer him.’Then he will answer from inside and say, ‘Don’t bother me!
 The door is already locked, and my children and I have gone to bed.
-I can’t get up to give you anything.’
-8 I tell you, even though he won’t get up and give him anything because he is his friend, yet because of his friend’s shameless boldness, he will get up and give him as much as he needs.
-9 “So I say to you, ask, and it will be given to you.
+I can’t get up to give you anything.’I tell you, even though he won’t get up and give him anything because he is his friend, yet because of his friend’s shameless boldness, he will get up and give him as much as he needs.“So I say to you, ask, and it will be given to you.
 Seek, and you will find.
-Knock, and the door will be opened to you.
-10 For everyone who asks receives, and the one who seeks finds, and to the one who knocks, the door will be opened.
-11 What father among you, if his son asks for a fish, will give him a snake instead of a fish?
-12 Or if he asks for an egg, will give him a scorpion?
-13 If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him?”
+Knock, and the door will be opened to you.For everyone who asks receives, and the one who seeks finds, and to the one who knocks, the door will be opened.What father among you, if his son asks for a fish, will give him a snake instead of a fish?Or if he asks for an egg, will give him a scorpion?If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him?”

 Does this passage says that God is our magical genie in heaven?
 No. That is so little and small.
 Why think so small?